Multi-Objective Agentic Rewrites for Unstructured Data Processing: Evaluation

 \section{Evaluation}

-We evaluate MOAR across a diverse set of workloads spanning legal, biomedical, government, consumer, and corporate domains. {\bf \em MOAR discovers the highest-accuracy pipeline on every workload.} On average, MOAR achieves 27\% higher accuracy than the next-best optimizer, ABACUS~\cite{russo2025abacus}, while matching its best accuracy at only 54.5\% of its cost.
+We evaluate MOAR across a diverse set of workloads spanning legal, biomedical, government, consumer, and corporate domains. \rone{Compared to baselines,} {\bf \em MOAR discovers the highest-accuracy pipeline on every workload.} On average, MOAR achieves 27\% higher accuracy than the next-best optimizer, ABACUS~\cite{russo2025abacus}, while matching its best accuracy at only 54.5\% of its cost.
 We first describe our setup (\Cref{sec:setup}).
 We then present the accuracy improvements and cost savings achieved by MOAR (\Cref{sec:evaluation:results}).
 Finally, we examine the characteristics of high-accuracy pipelines discovered by MOAR (\Cref{sec:evaluation-insights}).
-Our experiment artifacts are released at \href{https://drive.google.com/drive/folders/1Meebo7J8bhHg9b1MOP14MjQorx0OgIcF?usp=drive_link}{this Google Drive link}.
+Our experiment artifacts are released at \href{https://drive.google.com/drive/folders/1Meebo7J8bhHg9b1MOP14MjQorx0OgIcF?usp=drive_link}{this Google Drive link}. \rfour{The full agent prompts used for directive selection and instantiation are available in our codebase: the \href{https://github.com/ucbepic/docetl/blob/2bf97c66/docetl/reasoning_optimizer/agent.py}{main agent logic} and \href{https://github.com/ucbepic/docetl/tree/2bf97c66/docetl/reasoning_optimizer/directives}{individual directive prompts}.}